gpeel/ng16-todo/READMEs/Readme-01-crud-YOUR-JOB.md

 And for every step you will have to solve first the compile error (for example because a attribute or method does not exist) and then the test will probably fail on more functionnal problems before you accomplish the step.

+## 1. Create a property remainingTasks in AppComponent

-1. Create a property in AppComponent named *remainingTasks* and initialize it to zero.
-Then show that property in HTML.
+Create a property remainingTasks in AppComponent named *remainingTasks* and initialize it to zero.
+Then show that prop in HTML.

+         export class AppComponent { remainingTasks = 0; }

 2. Initialize a array of Task (*tasks : Task[]*) with 3 tasks and show those tasks in HTML.
 Each task should have 2 properties =>   completed : boolean and label : string .
 And 1 task should be already completed.